HIPAA Compliance Checklist for 2025

 Differences between software resellers and value-added resellers (VARs)

-Different types of software reseller models exist.
+Different types of best software for reseller models exist.
 Here are the main ones:

 A. Direct Reseller Model